 Most LensCrafters stores are located in high-traffic commercial malls and shopping centers.
 A wide selection of premium prescription frames, sunglasses and high-quality lenses and optical products made by Luxottica and other suppliers are available in most locations.
 Each location has an experienced doctor, either an independent or an employed doctor of optometry, who is focused on building patient relationships.
-Most LensCrafters stores also have a fully equipped, state-of-the-art lens laboratory with the ability to craft, surface, finish and fit lenses in about one hour.
+All of the stores have access to the Group's state-of-the-art lens processing network with the ability to craft, surface, finish and fit lenses.

 As part of its underlying commitment to customer satisfaction and industry innovation, LensCrafters has made significant investments in technology including the AccuFit Digital Measurement[TM], which provides a lens fit with five times greater precision than traditional methods.
-The majority of in-store labs offer the anti-reflective coating capability supporting the "one hour service" concept.
-LensCrafters continues its in-store digital transformation with associate iPads to enhance the customer's omnichannel experience, and a digital eye exam experience with AccuExam in certain locations.
+LensCrafters continues its in-store digital transformation with associate iPads to enhance the customer's omnichannel experience, and a digital eye exam experience, ClarifyeSM, in a growing number of locations.

 In 2006, Luxottica began to expand the LensCrafters brand in China by acquiring and then rebranding local retail chains in Beijing, Shanghai, Guangdong and Hong Kong.
-As of March 31, 2016, we operated a retail network of 1,213 LensCrafters stores, of which 926 stores are in North America and 287 stores are in China and Hong Kong.
+In 2016, Luxottica opened approximately 80 LensCrafters stores in Macy's department stores in the United States as part of the agreement announced in 2015.
+As of March 31, 2017, we operated a retail network of 1,206 LensCrafters stores, of which 1,012 stores are in North America and 194 stores are in China and Hong Kong.